Overeating? Mindfulness exercises may help

 - Progressive muscle relaxation.
 In this exercise, you tighten and release one major muscle group at a time for 20 seconds.
 As you release a contraction, notice how it feels for the muscles to relax.

 - Practice yoga or tai chi.
-Both of these ancient martial arts practices include deep breathing and a focus on body sensations.
+Both of these practices include deep breathing and a focus on body sensations.

 - Keep a journal.
 Write down the details of your day.
-Try to include what your senses took in — the sights, sounds, and smells you experienced, and the textures you touched.
+Try to include a variety of sensations - the sights, sounds, and smells you experienced, and the textures you touched.

 Don't worry about trying to be mindful all day long.
 Start with a moment here and there and build gradually.
 The more mindful you become throughout your day, the more mindful you'll become when you eat.
 And you may find that you're better able to make decisions about the food you consume.